 October 21–We Didn’t Expect a Storm Like This

-(Appearing in the Oklahoma Inspired Show at DNA Galleries, Nov 9 to Dec 3).
+Appeared in the Oklahoma Inspired Show at DNA Galleries, Oklahoma City.

 Playing With Fire